Zurc/lasaldelavida/episodio5-learning.md

 Cosas que voy aprendiendo...

+### 02 Jul 2019

+>  "a directive is nothing more than an html attr that angular provides [youtube - angular tuts for beginners](https://www.youtube.com/watch?v=Y6OP-lPJxgs)

 ### 01 Jul 2019

 [angularindepth - all you need to know about ivy the new angular engine](https://blog.angularindepth.com/all-you-need-to-know-about-ivy-the-new-angular-engine-9cde471f42cf)